vgbs/dsp-documentation/dsp/secret-management.md

   target:
     # The Secret template is exposed for customization
     template:
+      mergePolicy: Merge # Template is merged with generated secret
+      data:
         # You can use inline templates to construct your desired config file that contains your secret if needed
-      data:
         config.yml: |
           salesforce:
             apiKey: {{ .salesforceApiKey }}